hackerwins/codepair-old/README.md

 ### Layout

-Yorkie CodePair is deployed to AWS and the configuration is shown below.
+CodePair is deployed to AWS and the configuration is shown below.
 This repository is used to distribute static pages.

 ```
 [Route53]